Leadership Among Colleagues for Green Workforce Development

 - Encourage your college president to sign the SEED pledge.

-- Subscribe to SEED News, the monthly newsletter to keep you abreast of the latest in the SEED community.
+- Subscribe to the SEED Center Newsletter to keep you abreast of the latest in the SEED community.

 - Become knowledgeable about the theSEEDcenter.org, and Resource Center — and contribute material.